 For example, let’s say, we have an inventory list in a worksheet with a table showing item names, date of purchase, quantity, and price.
 Then, we could use VLOOKUP in another worksheet to extract the quantity and price for a certain item name from the inventory worksheet.

 VLOOKUP function may look daunting at first, but it is actually quite easy to use once you understand how it works.
 Here, in this tutorial, we’ll show you how to use the VLOOKUP function in Excel.

 If you’re going to use the VLOOKUP function, you need to know its syntax and its arguments.

 Syntax of VLOOKUP function:

-- lookup_value: This is the value that you are looking for in the first column of the table array.
-The Lookup value must be in the left-most column of your table.
+- lookup_value: This specifies the value that you are searching for in the first column of the given table array.
+The Lookup value must always be in the left-most (column of the search table.

-- table_array: This is the table (range of cells) in which you want to look up/search.
-This table can be in the same worksheet or another worksheet, or even another workbook from the one in which you enter the VLOOKUP function.
+- table_array: This is the table (range of cells) in which you want to look up a value.
+This table (search table) can be in the same worksheet or different worksheet, or even a different workbook.

-- col_index_num: This is the column number of the Table Array that has the value you want to fetch.
+- col_index_num: This specifies the column number of the table array that has the value you wish to extract.

-- [range_lookup]: This parameter asks you if you want an exact match or approximate match.
-Enter FALSE if you want to search for the exact value or enter TRUE if you’re OK with the approximate value.
+- [range_lookup]: This parameter specifies if you want to extract an exact match or approximate match.
+It’s either TRUE or FALSE, enter ‘FALSE’ if you want the exact value or enter ‘TRUE’ if you’re OK with the approximate value.

 Using VLOOKUP function in Excel